SixLabors/ImageSharp.Interactive/README.md

 ### A [.NET Interactive](https://github.com/dotnet/interactive/) extension for ImageSharp

-Laod the nuget pacakge and then you can display images
+Load the nuget pacakge and then you can display images
 ```csharp --project
 using SixLabors.ImageSharp;
 using SixLabors.ImageSharp.Interactive;